 The Fulbright Film Series is a curated showcase of films by Fulbrighters that further Fulbright's mission.
 The series was initiated by Fulbright's NY Chapter and is being presented in partnership with Alamo Drafthouse Cinema.
 Fulbright Film Series events feature films intended to spark dialogue on social issues.
 Every event includes topical presentations or a panel discussion that go beyond a typical post-screening filmmaker Q&A.

 Open to both fiction and documentary films, a screening committee headed by filmmaker (and Fulbright NY Board member) Jonathan Goodman Levitt reviews films on a rolling basis throughout the year.
 The curation rubric by which our committee evaluates the films include the following: quality, relevance of topic to Fulbright mission, and involvement of Fulbrighter.

-Cultural exchange — and with it a questioning of our own biases — is part & parcel of the Fulbright mission and experience.
+On November 8, 2017, FFS and Alamo Drafthouse hosted a screening of For Akheem.
+The panel featured the filmmakers, and fellow Fulbrighters Dena Simmons (moderator), Andrea Weiss, Kavery Kaul, and Scott Shigeoka discussing "Filmmaking in ‘Foreign’ Cultures & Subcultures": Cultural exchange — and with it a questioning of our own biases — is part & parcel of the Fulbright experience.
 When conducting filmmaking, journalism, or research as an 'outsider,' what responsibilities do we have?
 Who gets to tell whose stories, and how do we navigate the line between collaboration and exploitation?

 If you are interested in submitting a film for a future screening, please fill out the following form: